 C. Ailie Fraser, Tricia J. Ngoon, Mira Dontcheva, and Scott Klemmer.
 2019.
 RePlay: Contextually Presenting Learning Videos Across Software Applications.
-To appear at CHI '19, Glasgow, Scotland.
+CHI '19, Glasgow, Scotland.
 Honorable Mention.

 Tricia J. Ngoon, C. Ailie Fraser, Ariel S. Weingarten, Mira Dontcheva, and Scott Klemmer.
 2018.
 Interactive Guidance Techniques for Improving Creative Feedback.
 CHI '18, Montréal, QC, Canada.
 Honorable Mention.